soundpress/RulesOfNYC/docs/c00/index.rst

    (4) The height in feet and inches of the highest portion of each sign and sign structure above the curb level.

    (5) Each sign shall be identified as either "advertising" or "non-advertising."
 To the extent a sign is a non-conforming sign, it must further be identified as "non-conforming advertising" or "non-conforming non-advertising."
-A sign identified as "non-conforming advertising" or "non-conforming non-advertising" shall be submitted to the Department for confirmation of its non-conforming status, pursuant to 1 RCNY § 49-16 of this chapter.
+A sign identified as "non-conforming advertising" or "non-conforming non-advertising" shall be submitted to the Department for confirmation of its non-conforming status, pursuant to 1 RCNY § 49-16.

    (6) For each accessory sign, the name and mailing address of the business to which the sign directs attention, the nature of such business and the square footage of the floor space occupied by such business on the zoning lot.